Q. Describe the most common types of jobs you do for your clients.

-A. In the last few months my work on the Nashville.com team has lead to a 600% increase in traffic to Nashville.com, a top level Geo Domain.
+Previous work running a top level domain content team lead to a 600% increase in traffic.
 Working with other strategists, programmers, and bloggers, I help coordinate the site’s growth in traffic.
-The initial blogger team and the programming construction around which they blog, added 1,200,000 million page views to Nashville.com in the first six months of 2013.
+The initial blogger team and the programming construction around which they blog, added 1,200,000 million page views to the domain in the first six months of 2013.

-My administration of the Facebook page tied to the site drove 26.2% of all traffic to Nashville.com in the first six months of 2013.
-Cultivation of that audience relationship has lead to 1800% increases in monthly growth of referred traffic to Nashville.com.
-The team at DevDigital has produced a working product with Nashville.com that allows someone like me, who knows how to cultivate and engage audience, to drive productive traffic to a web site.
+My administration of the Facebook page tied to the site drove 26.2% of all traffic to the domain in the first six months of 2013.
+Cultivation of that audience relationship lead to 1800% increases in monthly growth of referred traffic.
+The team at DevDigital has produced a working product that allowed content strategies to cultivate and engage audience and to drive productive traffic to a web site.

 I know how to cultivate, motivate and convert an online audience.